Four Ways to Revoke

 Unless a principal is incapable as defined in section 36-3281, a principal may revoke all or any part of the principal's mental health care power of attorney by doing any of the following: 1.
 Making a written revocation of the mental health care power of attorney or a written statement to disqualify an agent.
 2. Orally notifying the agent or a mental health care provider.
 3. Making a new mental health care power of attorney.
 4. Any other act that demonstrates a specific intent to revoke a mental health care power of attorney or disqualify an agent.

-A.R.S. § 36-3285(B)You can put it in writing, tell your agent or mental health care provider directly, create a new document that replaces the old one, or take any other action that clearly shows you intend to revoke.
-The breadth of these options reflects Arizona's commitment to protecting individual autonomy in mental health care decisions.
+A.R.S. § 36-3285(B)You can put it in writing, tell your agent or provider directly, create a new document, or take any action that clearly shows your intent.
+Written revocation is the strongest choice because it creates a clear record.

-There is one important restriction.
-A principal cannot revoke the mental health care power of attorney or disqualify an agent during a period when they have been found incapable under A.R.S.
+There is one key restriction.
+A principal cannot revoke while they have been found incapable under A.R.S.
 36-3281.
-This makes sense from a practical standpoint: the document exists precisely for situations where the principal cannot make their own decisions.
-Allowing revocation during those periods would undermine the purpose of the document.
+The document exists for times when the principal cannot make their own choices.
+Allowing revocation then would defeat its purpose.